-Each Board Member other than the ex-officio member (see Section 605.3) shall have both voice and vote in meetings of the Board of Directors and its committees.
+Each Board Member other than the ex-officio member (see Section 5.3) shall have both voice and vote in meetings of the Board of Directors and its committees.

-605.5.2 NON-VOTING BOARD MEMBERS
+5.5.2 EX-OFFICIO BOARD MEMBERS

 Unless entitled to vote under another provision of the Bylaws, the ex- officio members shall have voice but no vote in meetings of the Board of Directors and its committees.

-605.5.3 INDIVIDUAL MEMBERS
+5.5.3 GENERAL

-Individual Members who are not Board Members may attend open meetings of the Board of Directors and its committees and be heard in the discretion of the presiding officer.
-Unless entitled to vote under another provision of these Bylaws, Individual Members who are not Board members shall have no vote in meetings of the Board of Directors or its committees.
+Anyone may attend open meetings of the Board of Directors and its committees and be heard at the discretion of the presiding officer.

 5.6 DUTIES AND POWERS - The Board of Directors shall act for XXSI and the House of Delegates during the intervals between meetings of the House of Delegates, except that it shall not remove a Board Member, an Administrative Review Board member, or other person not appointed by the Board of Directors or amend these Bylaws.
 Any actions taken are subject to the exercise by the House of Delegates of its powers of ratification or prospective modification or rescission.
 In addition to the powers and duties prescribed in the USA Swimming Rules and Regulations or elsewhere in these Bylaws, the Board of Directors shall have the power and it shall be its duty to: